 Like many, I hold the beginnings of ideas/unresolved work/instinctual work as thoughts and objects.
 Summer Lodge provided the perfect opportunity to sit with this (reels and button handkerchiefs in particular) and allow space for it to speak.

 Rust was my mum's favourite colour.
-I've yet to meet another for whom this is the case and I'll be delighted when I do.
+I've yet to meet another for whom this is the case.
 The eight reels became one thread, and after a painstaking and frustrating two and a half days I worked out how to knit them together to form an umbilical type cord.
 The process took most of the Summer Lodge and surprised me, I'd not planned to make a cord, yet here it was forming and becoming in my hands.

 The work was emotionally painful and I've not yet processed it.
 I thought about the women before me who birthed daughters and then I, childless, being the last of the line.
 The women before me are Doreen, Ada and Hannah and I plan to trace back the mother of Hannah and beyond so I have eight names, including my own.
 As I knitted another work appeared in my head, a series of eight connected dress forms in red organza - an idea to carry for a while.